 Figure 5c displays select IR emission lines’ equivalent widths across the LOC as function of metallicity.
 IR emission line strengths generally increase with increasing metallicity.
 This is because when the electron temperature of the cloud is low, as in the case of high metallicity, the cooling is shifted from the UV and optical lines.
 As the metallicity continues to increase, the IR lines are able to act as more efficient coolants.
 As noted above, many of these lines cease to emit in the lower right corner of the LOC plane, but their peak emission increases.
 Consequently, [Ar III] λ7135 emission nearly quadrupled, [O II] λ7325 emission was over three times as strong, and [S III] λ9069 tripled with the higher metallicity simulation (Figure 5c, rows a, b, and c).

 Our simulations show that the peak emission of [O III] 88 µm increased with increasing metallicity (Figure 5c, row d).
-As discussed earlier (§3.3.3), De Looze et al. (2014) show that [O III] 88 µm emission show an especially strong correlation with SFR.
+As discussed earlier (§3.3.3), De Looze et al. (2014) show that [O III] 88 µm emission has an especially strong correlation with SFR.
 We have found a noticeable correlation with increasing metallicity, about a factor of four, and substantial variation across the LOC plane.
 Given that this emission line does show significant variation with H, nH, and Z, observers should be cautious about using it a SFR indicator when the physical conditions are widely varying.

 4.3 Star-formation History